 But in order to bring those ideas to life, many head for a fidget toy.
-In most cases this tends to be anyone with a neurodevelopmental condition such as Attention Deficit Hyperactivity Disorder (ADHD) and people with a diagnosis of Autism Spectrum Disorder (ASD) are sensory seekers that need a little extra to regulate concentration.
+In most cases this tends to be anyone with a neurodevelopmental condition such as Attention Deficit Hyperactivity Disorder (ADHD) and people with a diagnosis of Autism Spectrum Disorder (ASD).
+These people are sensory seekers that need a little extra to regulate concentration.
 It’s the reason they are always on the move, trying to get the Serotonin and Dopamine flowing when it’s most needed.

 Table of Contents

-By now you’ve probably heard of fidget spinners.
-These popular items are everywhere from Christmas crackers to classrooms and even in celebrity culture.
-And, the range of fidget spinners keeps growing each day.
+By now you’ve probably heard of tactile fidget spinners.
+These popular sensory fidget toys are everywhere from Christmas crackers to classrooms and even in celebrity culture.
+And, the range of toys keeps growing each day.

-They also come in different shapes and sizes, and even different weights for optimal spinning, making them great for anyone of all ages to enjoy.
-Just like stress balls, these all-time classics are great for anyone with anxiety or sensory processing disorders.
+The classic fidget toy also comes in different shapes and sizes, and even different weights for optimal spinning, making them great for people on the Autism spectrum of all ages to enjoy.
+Just like stress balls, these all-time classics are great for anyone with anxiety or sensory issues.

-That’s because they allow the user to distract themselves from whatever is on their mind by using physical activity to create an alternative outlet for focus, creating a sense of calm.
-Plus, by taking note of these sensory considerations, allowing the use of toys such as spinners can help stimulate dopamine through heightened sensory seeking.
+The benefits of fidgets like these allow the user to distract themselves from whatever is on their mind.
+They can do so by using physical activity to create an alternative outlet for focus, creating a sense of calm.
+Plus, by taking note of these sensory considerations, allowing the use of toys such as spinners can help stimulate dopamine through heightened sensory systems.

-Our personal favorite of all the fidget products is this bubble pop fidget spinner that combines two of our favorite fidget toys in one!!!
+Our personal favorite of all the fidget products is this bubble pop fidget spinner with its vibrant colors that combines two of our favorite fidget toys in one!!!

 The infinity fidget cube is brilliant.
-These are the preferred toys for Autism and ADHD if you prefer a tactile fidget and need to keep your hands busy and are looking for an anxiety-relief toy.
+These are the perfect fidget stim toys for adults and older children with Attention Deficit Hyperactivity Disorder (ADHD).
+Like silly putty, these are great if you prefer tactile stimulation and need to keep your hands busy and are looking for an anxiety-relief fidget toy.

-Fidgeters who benefit from heightened tactile awareness conduct their sensory seeking through touch and feel, aka tactile input.
-So compared to some others on the list, the infinity cube encourages beneficial stimming as more of a stress relief hand toy that improves adult and child focus alike.
+Fidgeters who benefit from heightened tactile awareness conduct their sensory seeking through touch and feel, aka tactile stimulation.
+So compared to some others on the list, the infinity cube encourages beneficial stimming as more of a stress relief hand sensory toy that improves adult and child focus alike.

-The great thing about this type of fidget cube is that if you’re used to stress balls, the idea of having something in your hand will be familiar.
+The great thing about this type of fidget cube is that if you’re used to sensory balls or cubes, the idea of having something in your hand will be familiar.
 But while stress balls are great for keeping your hands busy, those of us with fidgety fingers need a little more than a stress ball to cope with anxiety and sensory overload that comes with being neurodivergent!

 Having multiple fidget options at once is enough to satisfy anyone with ADHD.
-Whether hyperfocusing or distracted, having so many fidget options keeps this ADHD toy well-used through the most anxious times.
-Plus, because of it’s size, it’s also one of the most popular autistic stimming toys amongst autistic adults.
+Whether hyperfocusing or distracted, having so many fidget options keeps this ADHD fidget toy well-used through the most anxious times.
+Plus, because of its size, it’s also one of the most popular toys amongst children with Autism Spectrum Disorder.

 Here’s one of the author’s favorite fidgets for keeping those fingers busy.
 Great for irritating family members, the flippy chain fidget toy is the one that satisfies those who enjoy a clicking sound as well as finger-fidgeting.
 This kind of fidget tool often comes as part of an anti-anxiety sensory fidget pack, but you can get them individually too.

 It’s quite easy to forget when buying a gift for an autistic loved one that sensory stimulation often needs to stimulate multiple senses at the same time.
-And the great thing about these are that, even for people with sensory processing disorders who suffer from sensory overload, in the right conditions, these flip chains can satisfy not only tactile input without overstimulation, but also cognitive distraction.
+And the great thing about these is that, even for people with sensory processing disorders who suffer from sensory overload, in the right conditions, these flip chains can satisfy not only tactile input without overstimulation, but also cognitive distraction.

-For example, if you’re in a quiet room and feeling under stimulated or anxiety is running high, the clicking noise stimulates the ears, the metal provides visual stimulation and as well as tactility through the coldness of metal, you also get the movement stimulation from the fidget toy itself.
+For example, if you’re in a quiet room and feel under stimulated or anxiety is running high, the clicking noise stimulates the ears, the metal provides visual stimulation and a sense of calm.
+As well as tactility through the coldness of metal, repetitive motor movements keep your hands busy when using this fidget toy.

 So to avoid embarrassment or damage to teeth and the chewed item, many companies have started specializing in oral motor fidgets specially designed for physical and oral stimulation.
-These companies have created chewelry, a form of jewelry dedicated to oral motor stims that balances form and function.
+These companies have created Chewelry, a form of silicone jewelry dedicated to oral motor stims that balance form and function.
 It’s designed to be a safe, non-toxic silicone toy for children and adults to put in their mouths without fear of injury.

-From a sensory perspective, the chewelry normally has a rubbery texture to avoid any damage to the teeth, and come in all shapes and sizes, from discreet traditional designs to chewnicorns and chewnisaurs for kids.
+From a sensory experience, the Chewelry normally has a rubbery texture to avoid any damage to the teeth.
+These oral motor fidgets come in all shapes and sizes and bright colors, from discreet traditional designs to chewnicorns and chewnisaurs for kids.

 Check out this set of 5 chewelry assortments here!

 Not every fidgeter needs physical stimulation.
 Ever heard of ASMR?
-Well, as we mentioned in the flippy chain description, autistic individuals have not only a heightened tactile awareness but also sensory awareness too.
+Well, as we mentioned in the flippy chain description, autistic children and adults have not only a heightened tactile stimulation but also an increased sensory sensitivity to sound, too.

 And what’s better, wait until you see this fidget popper bag!
-Kids no longer need to put up with the classic pop sound fidget otherwise known as disused bubble wrap popping.
+Kids no longer need to put up with the classic pop sound toy otherwise known as disused bubble wrap popping.
 Instead, they can take their popper with all its bright colors and flashy designs with them wherever they go.
-And, they’ll have somewhere to put all their other fidget toys too!
+And, they’ll have somewhere to put all their other stim toys too!

-For those who require more sensory input or struggle with motor skills, then toys that act more as sensory items are an ideal choice.
-Textured fidget toys and stress balls that don’t require much movement, but can offer a sensory experience through their tactile senses are perfect.
+For those who require more sensory input or have difficulty with motor skills and grip strength, then sensory toys for Autism are a good choice.
+Textured fidgets and stress balls that don’t require much movement, but can offer a sensory experience through their tactile senses are perfect.
 They’re also a nice size for children and great for anyone with visual impairments!

-Stress balls are so popular because they’re multi-purpose.
-As well as helping you relax by exerting energy, stress balls can also provide a textural stimulation, as well as engage you in play by throwing stress balls to another person (just try not to throw it at them, of course!).
+Stress balls are so popular because they’re multipurpose.
+As well as allowing stress relief, stress balls can also provide a textural stimulation, as well as engage you in play by throwing stress balls to another person (just try not to throw it at them, of course!).

 There’s something so satisfying about the Koosh balls in particular that hits the stim spot every time!
-Not only that, these anti-stress toys are great for helping younger kids with social interaction since they can engage in play with other young children too.
+Not only that, this anti-stress sensory toy is great for helping younger kids with social interaction since they can engage in play with other young children too.

-As you can see, there’s plenty of highly rated, well-priced products that everyone who needs ADHD or Autism fidget toys can enjoy.
+As you can see there’s a well-priced, high-rated range of fidgets on the marketing that anyone with ADHD or Autism can enjoy.

-It’s a sad truth that for many, children in classrooms are misunderstood; their agitation isn’t from boredom, but anxiety and a desire to develop their mind into something bigger.
+It’s a sad truth that for many, children in classrooms are misunderstood; their agitation isn’t from boredom, but constantly high anxiety levels and a burning desire to develop their mind into something bigger.

-As the role of these toys becomes more universally accepted as a valid everyday therapy for stress relief and sensory overstimulation, they’re becoming more of an essential part of everyday life and making us all feel that little less overwhelmed!
+As the role of these stim toys for Autism and ADHD becomes more universally accepted as a valid everyday therapy for stress relief and sensory overstimulation, they’re becoming more of an essential part of everyday life and making us all feel that little less overwhelmed!